 Component 1

-This needs to be a coherent, in-depth study, supported by written work that demonstrates the pupil’s ability to construct and develop a sustained line of reasoning from an initial starting point to a final realisation.
+Learners may carry work forward from their ‘two term foundation’, synthesising and expanding their initial analysis, critical thinking and exploration into a focused, personal direction.
+This in-depth study, of visual and written material, demonstrates the learner’s ability to construct and develop a sustained line of reasoning from an initial starting point to a final realisation.

 Component 2

-Following receipt of the examination paper, pupils consider the starting points, select one and carry out an in-depth study (based on assessment objectives AO1, AO2 and AO3) until the start of the unaided, supervised examination time.
-During the 15 hours examination pupils will produce a finished outcome or a series of related finished outcomes (AO4), informed by their preparatory work.
+Learners must present personal responses to an externally set broad-based thematic starting point.
+Following receipt of the examination paper, learners consider the starting points, select one and carry out in-depth preparatory work until the start of their unaided, sustained focus period of 15 hours under exam conditions.
+During these three days, they will produce a finished outcome, or a series of related finished outcomes, informed by their prior research and development.

 Your browser is out-of-date!